RTippin/messenger/docs/ChatBots.md

 ---

 #### Available match methods
+- `any` - The action will be triggered for any message sent.
 - `contains` - The trigger can be anywhere within a message.
 Cannot be part of or inside another word.
 - `contains:caseless` - Same as "contains", but is case-insensitive.
 - `contains:any` - The trigger can be anywhere within a message, including inside another word.